 Talent removes the supernatant with a pipet

-Talent resuspends the pellet
+Split shot: Talent discards supernatant…

+Split shot: …and talent resuspends the pellet.
+Video editor: This was originally one shot (2.7.4).
+Now it is 2 shots and they are slated as shown here.

 Next, count the cells in the suspension.
 Add 5 microliters of trypan blue to 5 microliters of cell suspension and mix well by pipetting [1-MED].
-Then, gently deposit a 5 microliter drop of diluted cell suspension between the cover glass and the Malassez (mal-uh-say) slide [2-CU].
+Then, gently deposit a 5 microliter drop of diluted cell suspension between the cover glass and the Malassez (pronunciation: mal-uh-say) slide [2-CU].

 Talent performs dilution